GSA/digitalgov.gov/content/guides/public-policy/privacy-and-security.md

 Federal security compliance is based on evaluating security criteria.
 Those criteria are a wide-ranging set of considerations called controls.
 The National Institute for Standards and Technology (NIST) defines these controls in a special publication (SP) called NIST SP 800-53 (Revision 5), Security and Privacy Controls for Information Systems and Organizations.
 Read [An introduction to security and privacy controls](https://digital.gov/resources/an-introduction-to-security-and-privacy-controls/) for a brief explainer of NIST’s 800-53 control families for information systems and organizations.

-FedRAMP is a governmentwide program that provides a standardized, reusable approach to security assessment and authorization for cloud computing products and services.
+The Federal Risk and Authorization Management Program (FedRAMP) is a governmentwide program that provides a standardized, reusable approach to security assessment and authorization for cloud computing products and services.
 Visit FedRAMP.gov to learn more about the [FedRAMP program basics](https://www.fedramp.gov/program-basics/).

 {{< ring title="Case study">}}
 **Considering privacy and security for FindSupport.gov**